 Double your impact with a matching resume and cover letter combo.
 Use our cover letter generator and make your application documents pop out.

 Want to try a different look?
 There's 21 more.
 A single click will give your document a total makeover.
 Pick a cover letter template here.

 Here are the most important things you need to know about resumes:

 - A resume, unlike a CV, should be brief and targeted at a specific job offer.

 - Almost all the biggest companies use bots to scan resumes: make sure your resume is ATS-scannable.

 - Try to keep your resume one-page, but don’t obsess over it.
 If your experience warrants a second page, it won’t be a dealbreaker.

-Got more questions about resumes?
+Now you perfectly know what is a resume and how to write one.
+Got more questions?
 Drop me a line in the comments, I’ll straighten out your queries!